Schvenn/AllKQLtoHTML/README.md

 ## Overview
 This script will read Sentinel JSON files containing Analytics rules and create a single page HTML output for easy search and reference, as well as a report_navigator.json file for use with the Mitre ATT&CK Navigator heatmap.

 The webpage features statistics about the rules, filtering, the ability to copy queries to the clipboard and more.
-Check out the screenshots to see some of what it can do: https://schvenn.github.io/AllKQLtoHTML/SampleSentinelRules.html
+Check out the screenshots to see some of what it can do, or try it yourself with this sample page using two effective endpoint rules: https://schvenn.github.io/AllKQLtoHTML/SampleSentinelRules.html

 	Usage: AllKQLtoHTML <file1.json> <file2.json> <outfile.html> <-concat> <-merge> <-usage> <-help>